knarbmakes/ifworldscollide/README.md

 > The Scientist has a Defense Value of 1 and the Reactive Defense Type.
 Therefore, we subtract 1 from the incoming damage, for a result of 5 hit points on the unit for each attack.
 >
 > If the Axe was able to bypass the Scientist's Reactive Defense Type OR the Scientist had no Defense Types listed, the attack would be CRITICAL, inflicting (12 - 1) damage for 11 hit points on the unit for each attack.

+Even if an attack is successful, a target unit's defense value may fully block all incoming damage, reducing it to zero.
+If an ability or weapon type circumvents this, it will have specific wording describing how.
+See Heavy Weapon Types.

 When a unit is reduced to zero hit points, it is removed from play, and replaced with a corpse or other token signifying the fallen unit.
 Some units drop different types of tokens on death, as specified on their stat sheet.